 Space

-• A famous, distant variable star called T Coronae Borealis is predicted to become visible to the unaided eye in 2024.
+• A famous variable star – T Coronae Borealis, or Blaze Star – should become visible to the unaided eye in 2024.

 • This star last erupted in 1946.
-And astronomers believe it will do so again between February and September 2024.
-Find its constellation now.
+And astronomers believe it will do so again between now and September 2024.
+Learn how to spot its constellation now.
 Then prepare to be amazed when the “new” star, or nova, pops into view.

 A nova could trigger a new star soon

-T Coronae Borealis, or T CrB, is located 3,000 light-years away from Earth.
-It is a recurring nova with outbursts about every 80 years.
-Its last outburst was in 1946, and astronomers believe another will occur between February and September 2024.
+T Coronae Borealis, which also has the nickname Blaze Star, lies 3,000 light-years away from Earth.
+It’s a recurring nova with outbursts about every 80 years.
+Its last outburst was in 1946, and astronomers believe another will occur sometime between now and September 2024.

 The star system, normally magnitude +10, is far too dim to see with the unaided eye.
 After the nova occurs, it will jump to around magnitude +2.
-That is roughly the same brightness to the North Star, Polaris.
+That’s roughly the same brightness as the North Star, Polaris.

-Once its brightness peaks, it should be visible to the unaided eye for several days and just over a week with binoculars before it dims again, possibly for another 80 years.
+Once its brightness peaks, it should be visible to the unaided eye for several days and just over a week with binoculars before it dims again, likely for another 80 years.

 Corona Borealis is easy to see, in a dark sky

-As we wait for the nova, become familiar with the constellation Corona Borealis, or the Northern Crown, a small, semicircular arc between Boötes the Herdsman and Hercules the Strongman.
+As we wait for the nova, become familiar with the constellation Corona Borealis, or the Northern Crown.
+It’s a small, semicircular arc between Boötes the Herdsman and Hercules the Strongman.
 This is where the outburst will appear as a new star.

 Corona Borealis is visible in the Northern Hemisphere spring and summer (autumn and winter in the Southern Hemisphere).
 It’s best viewed in the month of July.
-You’ll find it between two bright stars and two larger constellations.
+You’ll find it between two bright stars (Vega and Arcturus) and two larger constellations.
 You’ll need a dark sky to see it.

-Star chart with 3 constellations outlined, Hercules, Corona Borealis and Bootes, and labeled stars.
+Star chart with 3 constellations outlined, Hercules, Corona Borealis and Boötes, and 2 labeled stars.

 Late at night in the spring, and high overhead during summer months, find the bright stars Vega and Arcturus.
 Then locate the constellations Hercules and Boötes.
 The semicircle of stars between them is the constellation Corona Borealis.
 Image via NASA.